A fractional representation approach to the robust regulation problem for MIMO systems: Solvability Conditions and Controller Design

 \begin{theorem} Assume that the robust regulation problem is solvable.
 Then for all $i\in\List{\outd}$ and $j\in\List{q}$ the equation $ \gen_{ij}I= A_{ij}-\gen_{ij}\Plant B_{ij} $ is solvable by some $A_{ij}\in \stable^{\outd\times \outd}$ and $B_{ij}\in \stable^{\ind\times \outd}$. \end{theorem} \begin{proof} If $\Cont$ is a robustly regulating controller, then $\gen_{ij}I=\gen_{ij}(I-\Plant\Cont)\inv-\gen_{ij}\Plant\Cont(I-\Plant\Cont)\inv$ where $\gen_{ij}(I-\Plant\Cont)\inv\in\matrices{\stable}$ and $\Cont(I-\Plant\Cont)\inv\in\matrices{\stable}$. \end{proof}

-The next theorem generalize the solvability condition of stable plants given in Theorme \ref{thm:SolvabilityStable} to general plants.
+The next theorem generalizes the solvability condition of stable plants given in Theorem \ref{thm:SolvabilityStable} to general plants.
 This condition is only sufficient.
-However, the restatement of this result for systems with a coprime factorization given later in Theorem \ref{thm:SolvabilityCoprime} is both necessary and sufficient.
+The restatement of this result for systems with a coprime factorization given later in Theorem \ref{thm:SolvabilityCoprime} is both necessary and sufficient.
 Roughly speaking, the idea is that finding a numerator of the plant that does not block the unstable dynamics produced by the signal generator guarantees existence of a robustly regulating controller.

 \begin{theorem} The robust regulation problem is solvable if there exists a stabilizing controller $\Cont_s$ of $\Plant$ such that for all $i\in\List{\outd}$ and $j\in\List{q}$, the equation